 If you don’t believe us, you can have a look at one of the negatives scanned using both small scanners and a professional scanner.
 It will leave a color tinge that will be frustrating only after you look at the same image scanned in the professional scanner.

-To sum up, if you want the best quality (scratchless and true colored) scans, the only way is to get one of the pro scanners and the best one among them based on our experience is Epson V800 or Epson V850.
+To sum up, if you want the best quality (scratchless and true colored) scans, the only way is to get one of the pro scanners and the best one among them based on our experience is Epson V800 or Epson V850 (a more affordable model is of course Epson V600).

-How to Scan Negative/Slides using an Epson V800 Scanner
+How to Scan Negative/Slides using an Epson V600 or V800

-The process is a step by step guide for scanning using Epson V800, however, the reasons behind selecting some of these will be very similar in other scanners as well.
+The process is a step-by-step guide for the people who are wondering how to scan negatives with Epson V600 or V800, however, the reasons behind selecting some of these will be very similar in other scanners as well.

-There will be one major advantage using Epson V800, the fact that it has a special feature called Digital ICE Technology, which will automatically remove small scratches that are a part of any negative.
+There will be one major advantage of scanning negatives with Epson V600 or V800, the fact that it has a special feature called Digital ICE Technology, which will automatically remove small scratches that are a part of any negative.
 These scratches will be visible only when scanned at high resolutions.

 You can see the difference between the one done with Digital ICE technology turned on and the one with Digital ICE Technology turned off.